sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

-If a *key* expression is provided, Svelte will diff the list when data changes, rather than adding or removing items at the end.
+If a *key* expression is provided — which must uniquely identify each list item — Svelte will use it to diff the list when data changes, rather than adding or removing items at the end.

 ```html
 {#each items as item, i (item.id)}